-- 4. CONTRACTOR staff will comply with and shall receive an in-service train - 5.
+- 4. CONTRACTOR staff will comply with and may receive an in-service training on 42 C.F.R.
+Part 2 (Code of Federal Regulations). - 5.
 CONTRACTOR staff may participate in staff development training opportunities offered by the AT HOME program related to treatment of patients with co-occurring disorders.